 • Clinical Laboratory Directors and Technicians

-• Translational and Molecular Medicine Researchers
+• Molecular and Translational Medicine Researchers

-• Biotech and Pharma Professionals
+• Biotech and Pharmaceutical Professionals

-• Medical AI and Digital Health Experts
+• AI, Machine Learning, and Digital Health Experts

-• Public Health and Global Health Strategists
+• Public Health Researchers and Healthcare Strategists

-• Students and Early-Career Scientists
+• Students, Scholars, and Early-Career Scientists

 Call for Abstracts